 Who can apply?

-Female academics and researchers up to and including senior lecturer level or equivalent, and female administrative and technical staff up to comparable administrative grades(i.e. AO) may apply.
+Female academics and researchers up to and including Senior Lecturer level or equivalent, and female administrative and technical staff up to comparable administrative grades(i.e. AO, STO) may apply.
 Applicants should be ambitious for a career in the sector and interested in exploring leadership and management as an option for progression.

 Aurora funding is a collaborative initiative between the Office of the VP for Equality & Diversity and the Offices of the Registrar and Deputy-President, COO and VP for Research.
 The programme fee for participants will be jointly funded by the aforementioned offices.
 Travel costs are to be borne by the individual’s school or unit.